KalpanaGaunolla/ThyroidDiseaseDetection/README.md

 MongoDB Atlas database used for this project

 ### Model Deployment
-The final model is deployed using on Heroku using Flask framework
+The final model is deployed on Heroku using Flask framework

 ## Authors
 **Kalpana Gaunolla** - https://www.linkedin.com/in/kalpana-gaunolla/